Skip to main content

 Brunsviger

-Funen brown sugar cake - soft yeast cake topped with brown sugar & butter mixture creating caramelized topping.
-Funen island specialty.
-Served warm with coffee.
-Simple ingredients, addictive flavor.
-Traditional afternoon coffee cake.
-Sticky, sweet, buttery.
+Funen brown sugar cake: a soft yeast cake topped with a brown sugar and butter mixture that bakes into a caramelized crust.
+It's a Funen island specialty, served warm with coffee in the afternoon.
+Sticky, sweet, and buttery, and made from almost nothing.

 vegetarianContains: WheatContains: DairyContains: Eggs